 - A Life box on the platform to the right of the start was changed into an Electric Shield box in the final.

-- Three rings at the top of the two large buildings at the beginning are changed to life boxes in the final.
+- Three rings at the top of the two large buildings at the beginning are changed to 1-Up boxes in the final.

-- In the middle of the buildings at the beginning are boxes containing a Life, ?
-Rings and another Life.
-In the final this was changed to 5 Rings, a Life and another 5 Rings.
+- In the middle of the buildings at the beginning are boxes containing a 1-Up box, "?" ring box and another 1-Up box.
+In the final this was changed to a 5 ring box, a 1-Up box and another 5 ring box.

 - There are no rings to collect in the moving platform section.

 - To the right of the checkered area of the lower path, there is an empty building.
-In the final it has rings, a Cop Speeder and a life in the final.
+In the final it has rings, a Cop Speeder, and a 1-Up in the final.

 - The small slope just before the building with the bell area on the lower path has six rings instead of eight.

-- Sonic slower than normal going up the stairs at the bell.
+- Sonic moves slower than normal going up the stairs at the bell.

 - The bell is a different color and lower than it is in the final.
 This is the same case for the bell in Act 3.